cyrillos/mailman/docs/os.md

 The domain should be already registered in DNS and properly resolved.

-Generate SSH key and authorize it.
+Generate SSH key and authorize it (these actions are to be done on your _client_ machine from which you are planning to access the server and manage it!)
 ```
 ssh-keygen -f ~/.ssh/devel_tarantool_id
 ssh-copy-id -i ~/.ssh/devel_tarantool_id root@tarantool.org